mikependon/RepoDB.NET/pages/mappers/propertyhandlermapper.md

 Please see the [IPropertyHandler](/interface/ipropertyhandler) for more details about the property handling implementation.

-This class is a replacement of `PropertyHandlerMapper` class.

 #### Methods

 Below are the methods available from this class.